 Norman Rockwell’s The Bookworm Redux

-There’s a special gallery two doors away from my office in the Grohmann Museum that houses a collection of paintings by 19th-century German painter, Carl Spitzweg.
+There’s a special gallery two doors away from my office in the Grohmann Museum that houses a collection of paintings by a 19th-century German painter, Carl Spitzweg.

 On the wall outside that gallery is a painting by American painter Norman Rockwell, The Bookworm, which pays tribute to the similarly-titled painting by Spitzweg.

-Norman Rockwell's The Bookworm, 1926
+Norman Rockwell's The Bookworm, 1926 Norman Rockwell’s The Bookworm, 1926

 You can read a really nice analysis of the two paintings online at the Rockwell Center for American Visual Studies, housed in the Norman Rockwell Museum in Stockbridge, Massachusetts.
 Apparently Spitzweg was sort of the Norman Rockwell of 19th-century Germany.
 Here’s the link: http://www.rockwell-center.org/essays-illustration/the-bookworm-rockwells-tribute-to-carl-spitzweg/.